sole/berlin-webaudio-hackday-2014/outline.md

 cancels all events scheduled after `currentTime`.

+I already used this function in the previous example!

 ### Modulating properties

-Connecting the output of one node to another node's property - so you can build complex sounds by composing them in this manner! this is the "modular" aspect of WebAudio
+We can also connect the output of one node to another node's property - so you can build complex sounds by composing them in this manner!
+This is probably the best example of why Web Audio being modular is so cool.

-LFO example modulating frequency.
+TODO LFO example modulating frequency.

 ## Intermission: the audio thread vs the UI thread: two parallel lives